plgagne/Game-Boy-Essentials/website/drafts/Yoshi's Cookie.md

 He afterwards commissions the employees at his company to work on their own version seemingly called *Inaro*.
 We're not sure on the how and when but Henk Rogers managed to convince Nintendo to join the project.
 They provided their greatest asset; the game was rebranded with their hottest new character, Yoshi.
 TOSE was then commissioned with the production of the NES and Game Boy version of what was now called *Yoshi's Cookie* and Bullet-Proof Software made and released the SNES version eight months later.
 [Super Mario Wiki covers the development history very well](https://www.mariowiki.com/Yoshi's_Cookie#Development) and has links to fascinating details regarding *Inaro*.

 The mystery of *Yoshi's Cookie* strange release still lingers in my mind.
 You have two version made by TOSE, the GB and NES versions.
-Those versions are for all intent and purposes the same (I NEED TO CHECK THAT) and you have a very different SNES version that came out eight months later made by BPS.
+Those versions are for all intent and purposes the same and you have a very different SNES version that came out eight months later made by BPS.
 What's even weirder is that the NES and Game Boy versions reference *Hermetica* in their debug menu.

 If I had to hazard a guess, I'd say BPS was working on their own version, under the codename *Hermetica*.
 When Nintendo came along and joined the project, they let BPS take charge of the Super Nintendo / Super Famicom version and they took care of the Game Boy and NES / Famicom games.
 Nintendo then used TOSE as a sub-contractor as they often did back then for lesser projects.
 A brand new puzzle game they didn't fully own was a perfect use of TOSE, the shadow company who refuses to be credited for their work.
 TOSE quickly pumped out their two versions while BPS took more time, being a much smaller company.
 They also implemented more features.
 During this expedited development, the codename was probably kept until *Yoshi's Cookie* became the game's conceit.
 Yoshi was a hot new character and they had already released a puzzle game bearing the name the year before.
 This could be seen as a kind of sequel.
 In terms of what's different between the TOSE games and the BPS made one, we have to talk about the good Russian, Alexei Pajitnov.